Skip to Content

 But, did you know that a single wedding ring produces 20 tons of waste?

+Mining for precious metals leaves behind toxic waste that often winds up in the ocean.
 Gold mines use 182,000 tons of cyanide each year to separate the gold from the stone.

 This contaminates the groundwater and results in a significant loss of land.
-The land is stripped-mined destroying it forever.
+The land is stripped-mined, destroying it forever.

-The cyanide, poisons the ground water, killing fish and making water undrinkable or usable for irrigation.
-In Indonesia, they just dump the toxic waste water into the ocean.
+The cyanide poisons the groundwater, killing fish and making water undrinkable or usable for irrigation.
+In Indonesia, they just dump the toxic wastewater into the ocean.

 You can read more about the problems with mining for precious metals here